hyungjungkim/IAI-Lab-2023-02/computer-vision-techniques-II.md

-# Sample datasets and codes for the deep learning techniques lab II
+# Sample datasets and codes for the computer vision lab II

+These images are prepared for the lab practice.
+You can also freely use your image or images from online searching in the lab.

 1. Linear filters – Gaussian filter
     * [3D printing image - gray ver.](/data-samples/sample-3d-printing-gray.jpg)